Hartford Connecticut Salvation Army assistance programs.

 The Salvation Army will either directly help or will facilitate assistance to thousands of low income families in Hartford every year.
 They also work with a number of regional and state of Connecticut non-profit agencies and government organizations.
-Assistance programs offered can provide free groceries or food, shelter and clothing to the homeless, and help for the disabled.
+Assistance programs offered can provide free groceries or food, help pay for rent, offer shelter and clothing to the homeless, and help for the disabled.
 Limited amounts of emergency financial assistance may be paid out for children from low income and working poor families.

 The Hartford based Salvation Army is trying to address many needs and it has numerous goals.
 This includes offering programs to ensure that no child or student goes to school hungry, no elderly member of the community has to choose between buying groceries or medications, and that children from lower income families can experience the joy of the holidays and Christmas.
 Examples of some programs offered are below.